ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/approaches.md

 - DecisionTreeClassifier, Accuracy: ~80.4%
 - SVC, Accuracy: ~76.7%

-What makes a good question?
+With that said, it's worth asking: what makes a good question?

 With the models we ran, the most useful metadata was numerical values we collected or calculated – particularly asker reputation, number of views, text-code ratio, number of text characters, number of code characters, and the number of years the asker had their account on Stack Overflow.
 While each of